faster-cpython/benchmarking-public/results/bm-20230519-3.12.0a7+-33cd56d/bm-20230519-linux-x86_64-brandtbucher-load_const_immortal-3.12.0a7+-33cd56d-vs-3.11.0.md

 | Geometric mean           | (ref)                                                  | 1.02x faster                                                                |

 Benchmark hidden because not significant (3): raytrace, bench_mp_pool, mypy2
-Ignored benchmarks (15) of /home/runner/work/benchmarking/benchmarking/results/bm-20221024-3.11.0-deaf509/bm-20221024-linux-x86_64-python-v3.11.0-3.11.0-deaf509.json: aiohttp, chameleon, django_template, djangocms, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift
+Ignored benchmarks (15) of results/bm-20221024-3.11.0-deaf509/bm-20221024-linux-x86_64-python-v3.11.0-3.11.0-deaf509.json: aiohttp, chameleon, django_template, djangocms, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 64.28% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x